-When she lost her husband to a heart attack, Joan Didion treaded grief and wrote the extraordinary A Year of Magical Thinking.
-A year later her daughter died after a sustained illness.
+When she lost her husband to a heart attack, Joan Didion (December 5, 1934 – December 23, 2021) treaded grief and wrote the extraordinary The Year of Magical Thinking.
+A year later, her daughter died after a sustained illness.
 Blue Nights is about her daughter’s death.

 Whereas Magical Thinking was an eviscerating, immediate account of grief, Blue Nights takes a more removed (but no less painful) view.

 It is horrible to see oneself die without children.

 What a greater grief can there be for mortals than to see their children dead.